These are the projects currently taking place at eSpace and within the student associations for Autumn 2024.

 • Drawing CAD adaptation for the test bench.

-• Writing a test procedure to use for measurements campaign.
+• Writing a test procedure to use for a measurement campaign.

 • Implement changes on the test bench (and if time allows, perform sets of measurement using the sensors).